spences10/scottspence.com/posts/sveltekit-data-loading-understanding-the-load-function.md

 where the Coinlore API request is only made after the Rick and Morty API request.

-If I check the network tab in the browser I can see they call are being made one after the other:
+If I check the network tab in the browser I can see the calls are being made one after the other:

 [![sveltekit-data-loading-understanding-the-load-function-waterfall]]